 Where will you be realising the CO2 pipeline?

 Right now, we are examining two possible routes for the pipeline.
 The most logical option would be to follow the existing pipeline corridor next to the A15 between Vondelingenplaat (Pernis) and Maasvlakte.
 From there, the pipeline could be laid under the North Sea seabed to an empty gas field some 25 km off the coast.
 Which route is decided on depends on a number of factors, including the various technical options, the site of the compressor substation, the costs and environmental impact.
-The latter aspect will be studied in the project’s EIA.
+The latter aspect will be studied in the project’s Environmental Impact Assessment (EIA).

 Is this project supported by public funding?